 7. Maverick (1994)

 The movie tells the story of Bret Maverick, a professional poker player who would rather con people than confront them.
-Like other professional poker players, Maverick wants to win a winner-takes-all poker championship, but it turns out that he can not buy a seat, so he turns resolves to collecting some of the debts people owe him to raise the money he needs.
+Like other professional poker players, Maverick wants to win a winner-takes-all poker championship, but it turns out that he can not buy a seat, so he turns to collect some of the debts people owe him to raise the money he needs.

 6. Molly’s Game (2017)

 Molly’s Game portrays the life of Molly Bloom, an Olympic-class skier, who had been running the world’s most private high-stakes poker game for 10 years before she getting arrested.
 Among her clientèle were top-class royalties, sports stars, entrepreneurs, and even the Russian mob itself.
-After the arrest, the only person who remains on Molly’s side is her criminal defense lawyer who knows that there is something about Molly which the newspapers do not cover.
+After the arrest, the only person who remains on Molly’s side is her criminal defence lawyer who knows that there is something about Molly which the newspapers do not cover.

 5. Shade (2003)

 Set in the world of poker cheaters and martini bars in Vegas, Shade tells the story of Tiffany, Charlie, and Venom – con-artists who have grown tired of performing the same old crimes.
 The group finds a way to cheat Dean “The Dean” Stevens – a popular cardsharp.
 But if they want to compete against The Dean, they have to get enough money to buy a seat first.

 4. Casino Royale (2006)